About Barcelona The Campus Academics Housing Student Services Application Deadlines Admission Fees Cancellation Insurance

-Students applying to study abroad at IQS must have a minimum GPA of 2.8 as well as meet the remaining Fairfield University study abroad approval requirements.
+Students applying to study abroad at IQS must be nominated by the Dolan School of Business Deans Office as well as meet the remaining Fairfield University study abroad approval requirements.
 This program is competitive and applicants are expected to exhibit a high level of maturity, independence, and seriousness of purpose.

 All students will be charged Fairfield University tuition, room and board.
 For questions regarding billing, please contact the Fairfield University Bursar’s Office.

 • Comprehensive orientation